sorentwo/sfx/README.md

   * Implement functional programming callbacks
   * Some actual testing

+## Why?

+Because animation is supposed to be fun, and using something as dry as BetweenAS3, Tweensy, TweenMax, or GTween doesn't give you the warm fuzzy feeling that you deserve!

+The goal here isn't to have the most feature packed tween engine, it is to have the most fun to use animation engine that is blazing fast and light-weight.

 ## Usage

 Returns a a SFX object that wraps the original object